spryker/spryker-docs/docs/pbc/all/payment/unzer/configuration-in-the-back-office/manage-unzer-standard-credentails.md

 ---
 title: Add Unzer credentials
 last_updated: Jun 9, 2022
-description: This document shows how to add Unzer credentials
+description: This document shows how to add standard and marketplace Unzer credentials
 template: back-office-user-guide-template
 ---

-This topic describes how to add Unzer <!-- standard/Marketplace -->credentials for a basic shop and marketplace.
+This document describes how to add standard and marketplace Unzer credentials.

 ## Prerequisites